elemental/Elemental/doc/source/advanced.rst

 ---
 SVD
 ---
 Not yet written but planned.
+Note that an SVD of a Hermitian matrix can easily be computed from the eigenvalue decomposition.

 =========
 Utilities